 A primary care back pain screening tool: identifying patient subgroups for initial treatment

-Two articles on PainSci cite Hill 2008: 1.
+Two pages on PainSci cite Hill 2008: 1.
 The Complete Guide to Low Back Pain 2.
 Chronic Low Back Pain Is Not So Chronic

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.